 This report was developed as part of a wider research project on constitutionalism in contexts of invisible and multi-level governance, coordinated by International IDEA, as part of the Peace and Conflict Resolution Evidence Platform (PeaceRep) of the University of Edinburgh.
 The report also profited from the discussions at the December 2024 Edinburgh Dialogue on Constitution in Fragile States, which revolved around the topic of the report.
 The author is pleased to acknowledge the following contributions to her work, including first and foremost, Kimana Zulueta-Fülscher for her constant, regular and systematic support throughout the preparation of this report.
 Beyond, the author appreciated all the participants of the Edinburgh Dialogue, and their wide range of experiences that provided a stimulating framework for the completion of the report and for further thinking.
 Comments by Zaid Al-Ali and Christina Murray on an earlier draft enriched the text with useful corrections and additional information.
-The background study on Aden was drafted by Mundher Basalma whose residence in the city illuminated his writing.
+The report also profited from several background studies on local governance in different parts of Yemen.
 Mohamed Al-iriani, who drafted the studies on Taiz and Hadhramaut is an excellent and friendly colleague with whom constructive exchanges will hopefully continue; his significant contribution to the overall analysis is gratefully acknowledged.
 In the process of finalizing the draft, International IDEA staff provided helpful copyediting and design of the report.
 The report was drafted with hope that, despite the current situation, it may contribute to a happier Yemen.